 Common Elements in Figures and Tables

 Figures and tables present information about your research data visually.
-The use of these visual illustrations is necessary so the readers can summarize, compare, and interpret large data at a glance.
+The use of these visual elements is necessary so readers can summarize, compare, and interpret large data at a glance.
 You can use graphs or figures to compare groups or patterns.
 Whereas, tables are ideal to present large quantities of data and exact values.

-Several elements are needed to create your figures and tables.
+Several components are needed to create your figures and tables.
 These elements are important to sort your data based on groups (or treatments).
 It will be easier for the readers to see the similarities and differences among the groups.